AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/09.advanced-settings/docs.en.md

 `upstream.proxy`

 In this string, you can specify a proxy server for upstream connections.
+For example:

+* SOCKS5 proxy with authentication — `socks5://username:password@proxy.example.org:1080`
+* Local HTTP proxy without authentication — `http://localhost:3128`

 `upstream.proxy.socks5udp`